AnyBlok/anyblok-book/en/03_blok/02_extend_blok.md

 ```

 (loving [TDD][wikipedia_tdd]) Add following unit tests before starting coding.
-This way test that we can add some access information on an Address:
+This way, test that we can add some access information on an Address:

 ```python
 # file: rooms_booking/room/tests/test_address.py